Is Oatmeal Vegan? Which Ones Are Vegan?

 Now that you know oats are a nutritious, eco friendly plant based food, how can you incorporate them in your diet?

-Of course we know that oats make a popular base for a hearty breakfast bowl, and yes, we have included those because… a vegan oatmeal recipe is such a staple.
-As a vegan RDN, I love a good helping of oats in the morning!
+Of course we know that oats make a popular base for a hearty breakfast bowl, and yes, we have included those because… a vegan oatmeal recipes is such a staple!

 But what are other ways oats can be used?
 Lets take a look at some awesome recipes by fellow Registered Dietitians that go beyond the typical vegan oatmeal recipes!